sleepz103/Lernperiode-12/README.md

 ## 14.11

+side-project:

+Background story: I have 15 pictures.
+I want these 15 pictures printed out on an A4-paper so that I can cut them out.

+The Problem: I use paint to arrange the pictures.
+Pasting the pictures, arranging them to appropriate sizes and correcting the position is a tedious task.
+Since I do this every month, the amount of pictures changes.
+And the size of a picture is also variable, for some need to be bigger than others.

+My solution: I will create a program that can take pictures and distribute them on a A4 paper in order to print the paper and be able to cut them out.

+- [ ] Find library

+- [ ] Test script

+- [ ] estimate how long transfering this idea onto a website to allow for interactive adjusting of images could take

+  - [ ] by finding out the technology on the internet

+---

-[ ] As an employer I want to know why this specific database was chosen in order to evaluate developer's technical competence.
+- [ ] As an employer I want to know why this specific database was chosen in order to evaluate developer's technical competence.